jeongminpark417/GIDS/README.md

 ```
 Finally, users need to update the DGL dataloader by reinstalling the DGL library from the forked DGL repository.

-The scripts for the IGB, OGB, and MAG datasets are located in the example directory.
+The scripts for the IGB, OGB, and MAG datasets are located in the evaluation directory.

 ## Graph Strucute Data Type